cmeeren/Faqt/README.md

 ### Can I use Faqt from C#?

-Feel free, but know that Faqt is designed only for F#.
+Faqt is designed only for F#.
 The subject names only work correctly for F#, and the API design and assertion choices are based on F# idioms and expected usage.
 Any support for C# is incidental, and improving or even preserving C# support is out of scope for Faqt.
+You are likely better off with FluentAssertions for C#.